mikaelwikman/mtgox/README.md

       config.password = YOUR_MTGOX_PASSWORD
     end

-    # Fetch your current balance
+    # Fetch the current balance of each wallet
     puts MtGox.balance

     # Place a limit order to buy one bitcoin for $0.011